patriciogonzalezvivo/eyeo16/README.md

 NOV 2011 - **Efecto Mariposa**

 Note:
-I had the chance to show installation several times.
-So I get to see a lot of people interacting with it.
+I had the chance to show installation several times in South America.
+I got to see a lot of people interacting with it.
 There is some considerable amount of pleasure on the illusion of control.

 --